ebensakyi/icesspool-web/README.md

 10. Enable unclosing of tx by national admins
 11. Show dashboard based on login user
 12. prevent crediting acc of tml users after closing of tx and prevent withdrawal requests
+13. don't allow user to proceed when distance is infinity. and show alert